kpentland/Parareal-Python/README.md

-Contained within are two test problems that [Parareal](https://en.wikipedia.org/wiki/Parareal) will solve using user-specified coarse and fine solvers (here they are implemented as explicit Runge-Kutta) methods.
+Contained within are two test problems that [Parareal](https://en.wikipedia.org/wiki/Parareal) will solve using user-specified coarse and fine solvers (here they are implemented as explicit Runge-Kutta methods).
 This version of Parareal has the option to run in parallel (using the 'multiprocessing' package) but is written mostly for educational purposes and to provide an idea of how it works.